brendanc8811/MLB-24-Pitching-stats-script-by-team/README.md

 NOTICE:

-If you decide to use your own stats file you will need to edit the # Load data
+If you decide to use your own stats file you will need to edit the # Load data (line 7) so that it matches your csv file.
+If using your own csv make sure the stats in the script match the stats in the file.

+**I DO NOT RECOMMEND USING YOUR OWN CSV, THIS SCRIPT WAS MADE SPECIFICALLY FOR THE FILE ATTATCHED**